-Knowledge tracing is the task to estimate student proficiency, and the recently proposed method called Deep Knowledge Tracing (DKT) shows remarkable performance; however, existing DKT requires human labeling that show the required skills to solve a question, which limits the capacity of the model and application to real-world data.
+Recent advancements in computer-assisted learning systems have increased the research of knowledge tracing, which estimates student proficiency.
+In this context, the method called Deep Knowledge Tracing (DKT) shows remarkable performance; however, existing DKT requires human labeling of required skills to solve a question.
+This limits the optimization of modeling student proficiency and application to real-world data, which are often not well-organized.
 In this paper, we propose an end-to-end DKT model, which does not depend on any human labeling.
-Regarding the process of translating questions into tags as reducing the question-space dimension by a binary embedding matrix, we introduce a new Q-Embedding Model, which learns the matrix to help predict student proficiency, and we also present two techniques to learn a better matrix.
-Using two datasets, we empirically validated that the proposed method show the same or better performance than the DKT using human-defined tags and have an information-efficient structure.
+Using two datasets, we empirically validated that the learned tags show the same or better performance on DKT and have an information-efficient structure.
 These results show the potential of our proposed method to enhance the applicable scope and effectiveness of DKT, which could help improve the learning experience of students in more diverse environments.

-1 INTRODUCTION
+1 Introduction